Weinstein handlebodies for complements of smoothed toric divisors: Introduction

 {Lemma \ref{lemma normals}} \begin{lemma normals} For any choice of distinct primitive vectors $\{(a_1, b_1), \ldots, (a_k,b_k)\}$ there is a Delzant polytope with at least $k$ edges, so that the inward normal vectors of $k$ edges are precisely $\{(a_1, b_1), \ldots, (a_k,b_k)\}.$ \end{lemma normals}

-{Lemma \ref{lemma blowup}} \begin{lemma blowup} For any primitive vector $(a,b)\in\mathbb{Z}^2$ and any $n\in \mathbb{N}$ there is a Delzant polytope with $N$ vertices with the slope $(a,b).$ \end{lemma blowup}
+{Lemma \ref{lemma blowup}} \begin{lemma blowup} For any primitive vector $(a,b)\in\mathbb{Z}^2$ and any $n\in \mathbb{N}$ there is a Delzant polytope with $n$ vertices with the slope $(a,b).$ \end{lemma blowup}

-One can slightly extend the list of realizable collections of slopes by considering also so-called almost toric fibrations \cite{Symington}.
-Our Theorem~\ref{thm:toricWein} also holds for some compact almost toric manifolds with an adapted centered condition, which is encoded in the base of the almost toric fibration (see for example Remark~\ref{remark one almost toric} and Section~\ref{section:CP2bu5}).
-Such a base need not be a Delzant polytope.
-Both the centered condition and Delzant condition impose constraints on the allowable polytopes or bases, and we hope future work will explore these conditions in greater depth.
-The interaction between a complement of a divisor and its description via handle attachment was mentioned in \cite[Section 6]{STW} but note that the centeredness assumption is also required in the almost toric setting and crucial for the existence of a Weinstein domain structure on the complement of an almost toric divisor.
+One can slightly extend the list of realizable collections of slopes by considering almost toric fibrations \cite{Symington}.
+Our Theorem~\ref{thm:toricWein} also holds for some compact almost toric manifolds with an adapted centeredness condition, that is encoded in the base of the almost toric fibration (see for example Remark~\ref{remark one almost toric} and Section~\ref{section:CP2bu5}).
+Bases of almost toric fibrations need not be Delzant polytopes.
+Both the centeredness condition and Delzant condition impose constraints on the allowable polytopes or bases, and we hope future work will explore these conditions in greater depth.

-In the non-centered case, the complement of a neighborhood of the divisor does not in general support a Weinstein structure.
+Further justifying our centeredness condition, we show that in the non-centered case, the complement of a neighborhood of the divisor does not always support a Weinstein structure.
 In fact, for many non-centered cases we can prove that the complement is not even exact.